SkiFree: Development

-Ports and rereleases
+Ports

 Since its debut, SkiFree has seen several ports and rereleases.
-SkiFree was featured in the Best of Microsoft Entertainment Pack in 1994 and was available as a port for the Macintosh.
-It was also one of seven games included in the 2000 Game Boy Color title Best of Microsoft Entertainment Pack.
+SkiFree was featured in The Best of Microsoft Entertainment Pack in 1994, and was also one of seven games included in the Game Boy Color version of the compilation released in May 2001.
 On April 4, 2005, Pirih announced the creation and release of a 32-bit version of SkiFree on his website for free, after rediscovering the game's source code that year, which he had lost when he was developing a second version of the game in 1993, leading to its abandonment for other projects.

 In January 2013, mobile games developer GearSprout developed and released iOS ports of SkiFree and Rodent's Revenge.
 The company had already released SkeeFree, a skiing game with identical assets.
 In a Destructoid interview with GearSprout co-founder Tommy Tornroos, he explained that the company contacted Microsoft about porting their titles, and Microsoft responded that they were "no longer claiming rights" to them.
 However, the SkiFree trademark was reserved by an unspecified entity, leading to the release of SkeeFree.
 The SkiFree trademark later expired, and the name of the GearSprout game was updated as SkiFree when it was released alongside Rodent's Revenge.
 SkiFree was included in The Windows 3.x Showcase and uploaded to the Internet Archive in February 2016, becoming the most popular item on the website within a week.

 In May 2020, Microsoft released Surf, a surfing-themed game inspired by SkiFree into its Microsoft Edge browser, accessible by typing the special URL edge://surf on the address bar.
 It is also available when the browser is disconnected from the Internet, in a similar vein to the Dinosaur Game on Google Chrome.
 A 2021 update changed the game to depict a skier who is chased by the SkiFree Abominable Snowman instead of the game's usual kraken.